kungcn/About_Me/Readme.md

 * Two photos about bulb was used in the website too.
 I made some change to them by 画图 in Windows.
 However, I just downloaded them during the course of JavaScript on w3school.
 * Because I wrote the files when I was designing, I think maybe the layout is not quite good and I think I will update it in some time.

-**If you want to use my codes for any purpose, please contact me with my email:`kcnnow@gmail.com` to get permission.
+**If you want to use my codes for any purpose, please contact me with my email:`kcnnow(at)gmail.com` to get permission.
 If you use my codes without permission, I think you should shoulder relevant responsibility.
-If I have no right to use the video or any photo in my website, please contact me with email or something else, I will delete it as soon as possible.
+If I have no right to use the video or any photo in my website, please contact me with email or something else, I will delete it as soon as possible. (at) must be replaced by @.
 Thank you!**